Talia2/HOL-TrafficManager/HOL.md

 <a name="Ex1Task2"></a>
 #### Task 2 - Testing the Performance Policy ####

 In this task, you test the performance policy defined previously.
 First, you test the policy from your own computer.
-Next, to observe the behavior of the policy when accessing the application from different geographic regions, you establish remote desktop sessions to every region where you deployed a hosted service.
-Inside each remote session, you browse the application to initiate a request originating from the same region as the hosted service.
+Next, to observe the behavior of the policy when accessing the application from different geographic regions, you establish remote desktop sessions to every region where you deployed a cloud service.
+Inside each remote session, you browse the application to initiate a request originating from the same region as the cloud service.

 1. Open a browser window and navigate to _http://performance.[appname].trafficmanager.net/_, where _performance.[appname]_ is the DNS prefix name that you configured for the performance policy created in the previous task.
-Notice the distinctive background color and the label in the first paragraph indicating the location of the hosted service that replies to the request.
+Notice the distinctive background color and the label in the first paragraph indicating the location of the cloud service that replies to the request.
 Verify that the response originated from the service closest to your current location.

 	![Testing the Traffic Manager performance policy in your own machine](images/testing-the-traffic-manager-performance-polic.png?raw=true "Testing the Traffic Manager performance policy in your own machine")

 	_Testing the Traffic Manager performance policy in your own machine_

-	> **Note:** For a performance policy, the load balancer determines which hosted service responds to a client request based on tables that record the round trip time between various IP addresses around the globe and each Windows Azure data center.
-Note, however, that while there is a strong correlation between distance and network latency and you would normally receive a response from the hosted service closest to your current location, other factors such as network topology and congestion could determine that you receive a response from a service that is further away.
+	> **Note:** For a performance policy, the load balancer determines which cloud service responds to a client request based on tables that record the round trip time between various IP addresses around the globe and each Windows Azure data center.
+Note, however, that while there is a strong correlation between distance and network latency and you would normally receive a response from the cloud service closest to your current location, other factors such as network topology and congestion could determine that you receive a response from a service that is further away.

-1. Now, in the navigation pane of the Windows Azure Management Portal, select the **Hosted Services, Storage Accounts & CDN** tab and then the **Hosted Services** option.
+1. Now, in the navigation pane of the Windows Azure Management Portal, select the **Cloud Services, Storage Accounts & CDN** tab and then the **Cloud Services** option.

-1. Locate one of the hosted services created for this hands-on lab and expand its node to show its instances.
+1. Locate one of the cloud services created for this hands-on lab and expand its node to show its instances.
 Select one of the instances and then click **Connect** on the ribbon to open a remote desktop session to that instance.

 1. Inside the remote desktop session, open a browser window and navigate to _http://performance.[appname].trafficmanager.net/_, where _performance.[appname]_ is the DNS prefix name that you configured for the performance policy.
-Verify that the response originates from the hosted service in the same region as the remote desktop session.
+Verify that the response originates from the cloud service in the same region as the remote desktop session.

 	> **Note:** Ensure that you connect to one of the role instances where you previously configured the DNS cache for the browser.
 Otherwise, click the link to download and run the registry configuration script and then restart the browser.
 After that, repeat the current step.